 Edmund Sheffield, Duke of Buckingham

 Edmund, who succeeded his father as 2nd Duke of Buckingham, was baptised at St Margaret's Westminster on 29 January 1716 and served in Germany with his uncle.
 He died of consumption in Rome on 30 October 1735 and his body was returned to the Abbey for burial in the family vault on 31 January 1736.
-He had a magnificent funeral and the recumbent wax effigy carried at his funeral still survives in the Abbey Museum on its coffin board and in its original showcase.
+He had a magnificent funeral and the recumbent wax effigy carried at his funeral still survives in the Abbey collection on its coffin board and in its original showcase.
 This is unique for late wax effigies in that it is recumbent.
 The face is based on a death mask and his eyes are closed.
 The effigy is 5 feet 4 inches.
 At his feet is a wooden wild boar.
 He died unmarried and his title became extinct.

 Photos of the monument and the three wax effigies can be purchased from Westminster Abbey Library.